-If the box is checked, video frames are saved to the hard drive during the experiment and they can be accessed and viewed later.
-Only one parameter needs to be specified, which is the length of the video, in terms of number pulses to be recorded and saved.
-The two videos from the left and right eye are saved in a binary format, they can read using, for example, a Matlab script provided by Neuroptics.
-Contact Neuroptics for information.
+If the box is checked, video frames are saved in the hard drive during the experiment and they can be accessed and viewed later.
+Only one parameter needs to be specified which is the length of the video, in terms of number pulses to be recorded and saved.
+The two videos from the left and right eye are saved in a binary format, they can read using, for example, a Matlab script provided by NeurOptics.
+Contact NeurOptics for information.

-No Zoom Switch to Binary Switch to Manual Loci Switch to Manual Th PR Suppression None Right IR 0 Left IR 0 Start Experiment Pause Experiment Trial Mode Save Video During Exp.
+Quit Edit Stimulus Profile No Zoom Switch to Binary Switch to Binary Switch to Manual Loci Switch to Manual Loci Switch to Manual Th PR Suppression None Right IR 0 Left IR 0 Start Experiment Pause Experiment Trial Mode Save Video During Exp.
 View Results Capture Frame